gnosischain/documentation/docs/about/networks/optimism.md

 ## Make a Deposit

 :::danger
-This is an experimental implementation.
-Use at your own risk.
-Deposited funds may not be withdrawable.
+Do NOT deposit funds, they will not be withdrawable.
 :::

 Deposits are initiated through the [Proxy\_\_OVM\_L1StandardBridge contract](https://blockscout.com/xdai/mainnet/address/0x184a119d4C1D08A459FCfBFe7ECc051c163B4c80/transactions) on the Gnosis Chain with the **`depositETH`** method and the following inputs: